G4NSJ – WSPR Weak Signal Propagation Reporter Beacon WSJT-X

 Propagation results.80-banner

 Transmitting 1.6 Watts on 80 metres, 3.5686MHz.
-I will be using my Icom IC-7300 on the 80 metre band as the WSPR transmitter only goes down to 40 metres.
-The power will be set at 0% which is about 1.6 Watts.
+I’m using my Icom IC-7300 on the 80 metre band as the WSPR transmitter only goes down to 40 metres.
+The power is set at 0% which is about 1.6 Watts.
 The antenna is a doublet 30 metres long and 10 metres AGL.

 20/12/24.
 1915 hours: